MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/YWAM DTS 2025/Week 11 - Fire And Rain Camp/Day 1/YWAM - 11th Week - FIRE & RAIN - Day 1 Session 2 - What Is The Gospel? Ruben.md

 [[AE2CC6A1-584C-4309-BBBC-E3BDD4458B52.jpg]]
-If you don’t know the gospel, how can you share it?
+If you don’t know the gospel, how can you share it

 > “For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.”
 ‭‭==Romans‬ ‭1‬:‭16‬ ‭ESV‬‬==